yog27ray/sqns/README.md

 1. Queue Management
 2. Notification Management

-SQNS is combination of two part SQS (Simple Queue Server) and SNS (Simple Notification Server).
+This project has been inspired from AWS SQS and AWS SNS.
-I took inspiration from AWS SQS (Simple Queue Service) and AWS SNS (Simple Notification Service), for creating this library.
+This is an extension of the existing AWS SQS and AWS SNS with some more functionality add that we felt were lagging.

-### Prerequisites
+# Prerequisites
 - Express app
 - MongoDB Server

-### Installation
+# Installation
 - npm install sqns --save

 ## Queue Management